youakrim/exide/README.md

 ### Not yet implemented :
 * Structure detection

-For now the API works only with Office Open XML Presentation files (PPTX).
+For now the API works only with Office Open XML Presentation files (PPTX) and OpendDocument Presentation files (ODP).
 It uses python-pptx and NLTK librairies.
 Documentation is not yet written.